 There have been reports of mesothelioma occurring in children who have never had direct contact with asbestos themselves.
 However, some cases of childhood mesothelioma have been seen in children whose only exposure to asbestos was the fibers leftover on the surface of their parent’s clothing at the end of his or her workday while other children who lived near asbestos-producing factories or deposits of asbestos that were exposed to the elements were at greater risk of developing the disease.
 Thus, even secondhand asbestos exposure in relatively minute quantities can carry a heavy risk of mesothelioma development.

 Other risk factors

 Asbestos is not the only risk factor involved in the development of malignant mesothelioma.
 There are several others, some of which are only recently being discovered.

 Other carcinogenic fibers

-Genetics seem to play a large role in mesothelioma development, as well, for some people who had daily exposure to asbestos over the course of decades were never diagnosed with mesothelioma in spite of their long-term exposure.
+Genetics seems to play a large role in mesothelioma development, as well, for some people who had daily exposure to asbestos over the course of decades were never diagnosed with mesothelioma in spite of their long-term exposure.

 Multiple risk factors combined

 Mesothelioma is most commonly diagnosed in males who are at or past the age of retirement.
-Although there is an association between gender and age and the development of mesothelioma, it is thought that this correlation is due to the long period of dormancy that mesothelioma has, and the fact that during the time when asbestos insulation was most commonly used in homes, many construction workers handling it were young males, having since retired and become symptomatic, decades after their days of being exposed to asbestos on a regular basis.
+Although there is an association between age and gender and the development of mesothelioma, it is thought that this correlation is due to the long period of dormancy that mesothelioma has, and the fact that during the time when asbestos insulation was most commonly used in homes, many construction workers handling it were young males, having since retired and become symptomatic, decades after their days of being exposed to asbestos on a regular basis.